Operation Roger...Truckers Pet Transport: Requirements

 PUPPY/KITTY RULE: Pet's less than TWO (2) months, are not transportable across states lines without their mother per USDA regulations.
 Operation Roger's policy: Puppies/Kittens between 8-12 weeks (up to 3 months) coming directly from a shelter will not be transported except for the following.
 We require these pets to be observed for Parvo &/or Distemper, in particular, in a foster care/rescue setting for two (2) weeks minimum.
 Puppies must have had the second of two (2) puppy shots at least two (2) weeks prior to transport.
 Kittens, their respective feline shots.
 In addition, each pet must have been wormed during this same time frame and be worm free.
 Please, NOT just before the pet is put on the truck.
 (This is to protect our driver's pets and the risk of the diseases in their trucks.
 This could prevent a driver from trasporting for quite some time.)
 As commercial truck drivers, we must comply with all federal and state laws regarding our profession and satisfy any inquiries which might be made by Motor Carrier Enforcement or other law enforcement agencies.
 This is for the protection of our clients, our volunteer drivers, our organization and, above all, the pet you have entrusted to our care.

-RATTIE COMMUNITY: Rats, Gerbils, Hamsters, Guinea Pigs, Geckos, etc. It is our understanding these do not need a heath certificate or shot records.
-RATS: We have been told by you who have Rats they need to be by sex; females together, males together and should not be transported singularly, i.e. at least two.
-We have determined we will take a maximum of three (3) Ratties to a crate for the same donation.
-Four rats would require 2 crates and two donations.
-OTHERS: We have been told by you, who have these, they can be transported singularly and thus will require an application and donation for each.
+RATTIE COMMUNITY: Rats, Gerbils, Hamsters, Guinea Pigs, Geckos, etc. It is our understanding from several veterinarians these do not need a heath certificate or shot records.
+RATS: We have been told by you who have Rats they need to be in crates by sex; females together, males together and should not be transported singularly, i.e. at least two.
+Four such pets would require 2 crates and two donations.
+We have been told by others of you in the rattie community they can be transported singularly.
+Because of their size, we have determined we will take a maximum of three (3) Ratties to a crate for the same donation.

 Pets will be kept in the cab with the driver, treated as if the pet is their own, and may be with the driver for an extended period of time.
 Usually, one pet is usually all a driver can transport at a time.
 They have the right to take more than one if they feel they can take care of them.